FreelyGivenHarmonicChurch/FreelyGivenHarmonicChurch.github.io/docs/worship/prayers.md

 ## The Lord's Prayer

 Our Father in heaven,
-hallowed be your name.
+hallowed be thy name.
-Your kingdom come.
+Thy kingdom come.
-Your will be done,
+Thy will be done,
 on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us us our debts,